M-JULIANI/nyc-monitor/docs/monitor_agent.md

 ## Overview

-The Monitor Agent is the "always-on intelligence" layer of the Atlas system that continuously scans multiple NYC data sources to identify patterns, anomalies, and emerging situations requiring investigation.
+The Monitor Agent is the "always-on intelligence" layer of the Atlas system that continuously scans multiple NYC data sources to identify patterns, anomalies, emergencies, and major public events requiring investigation or city planning attention.
 It operates as a lightweight triage system that feeds high-priority signals to the full multi-agent analysis pipeline.

+This system captures both emergency situations AND significant public events that impact NYC operations, including crowd gatherings, parades, festivals, concerts, and seasonal celebrations that require city planning, safety coordination, and resource allocation.

 ## Architecture